Location: Outside of Lexington, Kentucky – the main cabin is at… the Red River Gorge! (You will need to rent your own cabin.)

 Up until Friday: meet and greet.

 - Normally we work on pendulums and roller coasting (past life meditations, etc) as time allows through the day Friday.
-However, it may be that the fat leader’s husband who leads this won’t show up until later thanks to the old job thing.
-If that happens we’ll think of something.

 This is our equivalent of telling ghost stories around the fire, only we’re telling warning stories of assholes-of-Allthing’s past.
 It dumps a lot of negativity.
 DO NOT SUGGEST WE SUDDENLY TALK ABOUT POSITIVE THINGS OR TRY TO TAKE OVER THIS RITUAL!
 EVER!!!
 This is an important ritual, probably one of the most important ones we have.
 Follow it, because it ties us together and unleashes the bad so that we can concentrate on the good.